El Salvador Travel Guide 2019 – Everything You Need To Know For The Best Holiday

 Suchitoto is a small town set in El Salvadorian mountains.
 Cobblestone streets cover this charming village with old colonial buildings.

 Here you will find unique shops, handicrafts and souvenirs.
 Take your time to explore this charming place.
-If you are visiting in wet season take a trip to the nearby waterfall located just outside the village.
+If you are visiting in the wet season take a trip to the nearby waterfall located just outside the village.

 Ruta de las Flores